tbela99/tab/Docs/Tab.Plugins.Matrix.md

 * mode  - (*string*, optional) define the direction of the animation. default to *horizontal*. possible values are *vertical* | *horizontal*.
 * amount - (*int*, optional) number of rows. default to 8
 * fragments - (*int*, optional) number of fragments per row. default to 3.
-* transitions  - (*mixed*, optional) list of transitions to use. if not specified all transitions will be applied. default to *['grow', 'floom',  'wave']*
+* transitions  - (*mixed*, optional) list of transitions to use. if not specified all transitions will be applied. default to *['grow', 'floom',  'wave', 'lines', 'chains']*

 ## Example:

 	//example 1